-You may be able to file an application with the Tribunal if you tried the previous steps and it did not work.
-The Tribunal provides an online dispute resolution system that helps condo communities resolve condo disputes conveniently, quickly and affordably.
+You may be able to file an application with the Tribunal if you tried the previous steps and they did not work.
+The Tribunal’s online resolution system helps condo communities resolve condo disputes conveniently, quickly and affordably.

 About the Tribunal

 - In Stage 1 – Negotiation, you will work with the other parties to try and resolve the dispute

 - In Stage 2 – Mediation, you will work with a mediator to try and resolve the dispute